Asbjørn Svarstad: Background

-Svarstad was the main moving force by establishing a memory in 2002 in Kleinmachnow outside Berlin, where a Avro Lancaster bomber from the Royal Australian Air Force were shot down, and the Norwegian poet Nordahl Grieg were among the crew.
-Asbjørn Svarstad is still searching for the exact place where Nordahl Grieg is buried.
+Svarstad established a memorial in 2002 in Kleinmachnow outside Berlin, to commemorate an Avro Lancaster bomber from the Royal Australian Air Force that was shot down; the Norwegian poet Nordahl Grieg was among the crew.
+Svarstad is still searching for the exact place where Grieg is buried.

 Awards

 Together with the German social democratic politician Franz Thönnes he was awarded the Willy Brandt Prize in 2024.
-It is awarded to persons or institutions that has done outstanding effort to promote contact between the two countries.
-The board of the foundation announced that the awards were given based on the work the two had done to promote connections between Germany and Norway, Svarstad as journalist and Thönnes as a politician.
+It is awarded to persons or institutions that have made outstanding efforts to promote relations between the two countries.
+The board of the foundation announced that the awards were given based on the work the two had done to promote connections between Germany and Norway, Svarstad as a journalist and Thönnes as a politician.

-On 27th March 2025 Asbjørn Svarstad was honored during a reception in Rathaus Kleinmachnow, where he was inscribed as the 20th person in the "golden book" of the local mayor, which is equal to an honorary citizen.
-The background for this honor was that Svarstad for many years have been the organizing force behind a memorial where the aeroplane with the Norwegian writer Nordahl Grieg crashed in 1943, and in the various German-Norwegian friendship projects that has emerged from this.
+During a reception in Rathaus Kleinmachnow on 27 March 2025, Svarstad was inscribed as the 20th person in the "golden book" (equivalent to an honorary citizenship) of the local mayor, for his memorial of Nordahl Grieg and the various German-Norwegian friendship projects that have emerged from this.